jamjacalne/exp4/README.md

 - Example: Vis = [“Name”, “Gender”, “Track”, “Math<70”]; hometown is constant as Visayas
 - Filename: Instru = [“Name”, “GEAS”, “Electronics >70”]; where track is constant as Instrumentation and hometown Luzon
+- In addressing this problem, data wrangling was initially performed by structuring the data using the Pandas library.
+Following the provided instructions and parameters, the required data was extracted utilizing Pandas syntax, specifically through array extraction and indexing techniques.
 - Filename: Mindy = [ “Name”, “Track”, “Electronics”, “Average >=55”]; where hometown is
 constant as Mindanao and gender Female
 2. Create a visualization that shows how the different features contributes to average grade.
 Does